TheMarvelousWhale/NTU-CE4069_MALANA/index.md

 _Site currently maintained by Sosig Catto (pronounced: '[sɒsɪʤz](https://www.google.com/search?client=firefox-b-d&q=sausage+ipa+pronunciation)')_

 This page is where I maintain a comprehensive and often in-depth answers to the tutorials of NTU CE4069 Malware Analysis.
-Any errata found please kidnly submit a code review (I'm open to pull requests if you want to contribute!).
+Any errata found please kindly submit a code review (I'm open to pull requests if you want to contribute!).

 I do this an effort to help my friends understand the materials and often the tools in RE better.
 For those who wish to learn more than lecture, I tried my best to provide an in-depth section where I dissect the IDA call graph in details.